pentaho-jrice/jrice-hadoop-apache/README.md

 * An Ubuntu Linux virtual machine running on his laptop.
 * A working apache hadoop cluster with usual suspects set up and running:  hdfs, yarn, hive, spark.
 * Docker Swarm Node, so he can deploy apps onto his laptop super easy and test his own apps in containers.
 * Folders are synced between his desktop and VM.
+So he can switch back and forth.
+Develop in his favorite Windows IDE.
+Test against hadoop cluster in his VM.
+No copying or SCPing files.
+* Maven and git are synced.
+Maven in his VM will use same config file and local repo as desktop
+* CLI tools to access and deploy apps easily to cloud providers.
+*